 Do Nurse Sharks Ever Bite People?

-I feel like a broken record, but nurse sharks are really, truly very safe to dive with.
+I feel like a broken record, but nurse sharks in Cozumel are really, truly very safe to dive with.

 But like any animal in the wild, a nurse shark may react aggressively if provoked.